Living With and Beyond Cancer MIG (Members’ Interest Group)

 We will provide links to previous spotlight organisations HERE.

-Finally, we look forward to working with you all!
+Finally, I look forward to working with you all!

 To join the Living With and Beyond Cancer MIG, please click HERE and complete the online form.

 Cook For Your Life started in 2007 after founder, Ann Ogden, was in treatment for her second cancer diagnosis, triple negative breast cancer.
 Ann took a break from her successful career in fashion to focus on her treatment.
 Suddenly immersed in the world of hospitals and cancer treatment, she became aware of how little her chemo buddies knew about healthy food.
 Growing up with an Italian mother from a family of chefs and a father who was a Master Baker she was easily able to adapt recipes to help her cope with side effects and eat well even on the worst days.
 But for her treatment friends it was a different story.
 She started giving cooking tips and advice, which eventually led to her first free hands-on cooking class.

 1. Could you tell us why you do what you do?

 In our society of convenient, highly processed foods, building a connection with real foods and becoming comfortable with cooking them is important to our health on a fundamental level.
 Unfortunately when it comes to our health, we are what we eat.
 Obesity drags many health problems in it’s wake, include a higher risk for certain cancers.
 The World Cancer Research Fund estimates that around one third of common cancers could be prevented by leading a healthy lifestyle, including how we eat.
 We know that in the UK only one in four adults eat the recommended ‘5 a day’, so we know that there is a lot of work to be done to help the public achieve the recommended targets.

 2. Could you sum up your role/charity mission?